Muhammadali900/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 $$

 Where:
-- $ \theta_0 $ is the initial amplitude.
+- $\theta_0$ is the initial amplitude.

-- $ \phi $ is the phase constant, determined by initial conditions.
+- $\phi$ is the phase constant, determined by initial conditions.

-- $ \omega $ is the natural frequency of the pendulum, given by:
+- $\omega$ is the natural frequency of the pendulum, given by:

 $$
 \omega = \sqrt{\frac{g}{L}}